mpanighetti/dnd5e-updated-reincarnate-tables/ch-1-thesis.md

 **New associations have been established for legacy species based on mixed parentage.** Specifically, this document considers the half-elf and half-orc species to be ancestries of elves and orcs respectively.
 These two species options have been removed as player options as of _SRD 5.2_, but they will remain in this document, as all 5e species and ancestries remain supported by the core game rules, even if in older superseded or legacy sources.

-**Bugbears, goblins, and hobgoblins are grouped together as ancestries of the goblinoid species**, due to their peoples' connections in lore, and in recognition of recent game updates giving them the shared "goblinoid" creature tag and the Fey Ancestry trait.
+**Bugbears, goblins, hobgoblins, and verdan are grouped together as ancestries of the goblinoid species**, due to their peoples' connections in lore, and in recognition of recent game updates giving many of them the shared "goblinoid" creature tag and the Fey Ancestry trait.

 **The lineages from _Van Richten's Guide to Ravenloft_ are not considered to be ancestries of a common species.** While they have shared mechanics for character creation or conversion, they have no actual shared origin in lore and thus are treated as separate species.